epicmet/.dotfiles/README.md

 ### lua

-It is not really required at the moment.
-But in future if you used LSP or wanted to write your own plugins, checkout this [site](https://lindevs.com/install-lua-from-source-code-on-ubuntu/), it will help you build lua from source.
+If you have neovim installed, chances are you already have lua, also checkout this [site](https://lindevs.com/install-lua-from-source-code-on-ubuntu/), it will help you build lua from source.

-`note:` I hope I remember to edit this section when ever lua was really required :P

 ### fzf

 On macOS installing from brew should be fine but on ubuntu it's beter to clone from the [repo](https://github.com/junegunn/fzf) and run install script.

-### vim-plug
+### packer

-Go to the [repo](https://github.com/junegunn/vim-plug) and install the Neovim version.
+Follow the instructions in this [repo](https://github.com/wbthomason/packer.nvim) and install it.

-#### coc

-Install your desired language server with `:CocInstall`.
-You can find language server list [here](https://github.com/neoclide/coc.nvim/wiki/Language-servers)

 ### nerd-font